Eastern Lake Ontario

 - Wright’s Landing, off Lake Street, Oswego.

-- Douglaston Salmon Run: Private, fee-access area, limited to 350 anglers daily, stretches 2.5 miles from the estuary to the Village of Pulaski.
-Permits are sold at the parking area on Co.
+- Douglaston Salmon Run: Private, fee-access area, limited number of anglers daily, stretches 2.5 miles from the estuary to the Village of Pulaski.
+Permits are sold at the parking area located at 301 Co.
 Rte.
 5 (Lake Street), on the river’s north bank.
-For details and fishing conditions call 315-298-3531.
-Pools include Lower Clay Hole, Meadow Run, Clay Hole, Joss’s Hole, the Little Black Hole and others.
+For details and fishing conditions visit douglastonsalmonrun.com or call 315-298-6672.
+Pools include Lower Clay Hole, Meadow Run, Clay Hole, Joss’s Hole, the Glide, Little Black Hole, and others.

 - Compactor Pool: Access this pool, located just below the Co.
 Rte.
 2A bridge, from the paved, public fishing access site near the solid waste transfer station.
 This site has a paved launch ramp for drift boats and kayaks.